HU-TI-DEV/TI-S4/hardware_simulatie/gazebo/Mac-OS/2_Building_our_first_robot-Mac-OS.md

-### Gazebo build your first robot using gazebo ionic on Mac OS X
+### Gazebo build your first robot using gazebo ionic on Mac OS

 Make a new folder for the project in your workspace.